derivexyz/v2-core/docs/README.md

 Some example:

-* a `WETHWrapper` **asset** can take a user's weth and update the balance of the user's in `Account`.
-Someone can also reduce its balance in `Account` and withdraw the real token.
-It can also denies transfer that would make any balance negative.
+* a `WETHWrapper` **asset** can take a user's weth and update the user's balance in `Account`.
+Someone can also reduce their balance in `Account` and withdraw the real token.
+In the case of an "only-positive" asset, the asset can deny transfers that would make any balance negative.

-* an `OptionTOken` **asset** doesn't really let you deposit or withdraw, and it allows balance to go positive and negative.
-It only blocks transfers after expiry and help determine the value of a token at settlement.
+* an `OptionToken` **asset** does not allow deposits or withdrawals but balances can be both positive and negative.
+The asset blocks transfers (1) after expiry (2) of invalid subIds.
+The asset can also help the manager determine the value of a token at settlement or during account state validation.

 #### Asset Privileges

 The asset has the privileges to update its own "asset balance" of any account.
-This is to support deposit and withdraw of assets.
+This is to support actions such as (a) deposits and withdrawals of underlying tokens (b) interest accrual.

 ![adjustment-flow](./imgs/overall/adjustment-flow.png)

-We can see from the diagram that `Assets` and `Managers` can both access the account direclty with `assetAdjustment` and `mangerAdjustment`.
-Every other external parties (including AMM, orderbook) will need to get approvals from the account owner to act on their behalf.
+We can see from the diagram that `Assets` and `Managers` can both access the account directly with `assetAdjustment` and `managerAdjustment`.
+Every other external party (including an AMM or orderbook) will need to get approvals from the account owner to act on their behalf.

 ### Shared Risk

-Managers and assets each have privilege that if use malicously could affect other's solvency:
+Managers and assets each have privileges that, if used maliciously, could affect the other's solvency:

-* a bad manager can singel handed increase its own balance on stable asset and cash out
+* a bad manager can single handedly increase a balance of an account and cash out it's underlying token
-* a bad asset can single handed increase its balance and trick the manager into believing it has enough collateral.
+* a bad asset can single handedly increase its balance and trick the manager into believing it has enough collateral.

-This mean that a sets of accounts and assets will form a "trusted group" inside which everyone shares the same risk; If any of the contract is compromised or hacked, the whole "ecosystem" goes insolvent together.As a result, a manager should revert all transfers that adds a "unknown asset" into an account; and an asset should revert all transfers from or to a account controlled by "unknown manager".
+This means that a set of connected managers and assets will form a "trusted group" inside which everyone shares the same solvency risks; If any of the contract is compromised or hacked, the whole "ecosystem" goes insolvent together.
+As a result, a manager should revert all transfers that adds a "unknown asset" into an account; and an asset should revert all transfers from or to a account controlled by "unknown manager".

 #### Hooks

-To check these requirements, whenever a trade happens, the account pass the transfer information to the **Asset** contract through **asset hook** to make sure the final balance of an account is valid and the account is controlled by a good manager, and at the end of all **transfers**, it triggers the **manager hook** to let the manager determine the final state of an account.
+To check these requirements, whenever a trade happens, `Account` passes the transfer information to the **Asset** contract through the **asset hook** to make sure the final balance of an account is valid and the account is controlled by a good manager, and at the end of all **transfers**, it triggers the **manager hook** to let the manager determine the final state of an account.

-It's worth mentioning that because the **account contract** is totally permissionless, anyone can spin up their own "ecosystem" with risk totally separated from other eco systems.
+It's worth mentioning that because the **account contract** is totally permissionless, anyone can spin up their own "ecosystem" with risk totally separated from other ecosystems.

 ![account-permission](./imgs/overall/account-permissions.png)

 ## Lyra V2

-The ultimate goal of Lyra v2 is to build a super capital efficient margin system, which can be used for traders and a new option AMM.
-At the base layser, this will be composed of 1 manager and 3 assets.
+The ultimate goal of Lyra v2 is to build (1) a super capital efficient margin system for both traders and AMMs and (2) a modular framework for upgrading existing contracts and supplementing the Lyra ecosystem with new features.
+At the base layer, this will be composed of 1 manager and 3 assets.
 You can find the more detailed documentation about each modules from the links below:

 * (Manager) [Portfolio Margning Risk Manager](./)
 * (Asset) [Lending (Borrowable USD)](./)